sashakid/ios-guide/README.md

 __Filtering with Regular Expressions__

-Regular Expressions can be used to solve almost any problem ;-) so it’s good to know you can use them in NSPredicates as well.
-To use regular expressions in your NSPredicate, you need to use the MATCHES operator.
+Regular Expressions can be used to solve almost any problem, so it’s good to know you can use them in `NSPredicates` as well.
+To use regular expressions in your `NSPredicate`, you need to use the `MATCHES` operator.
 Let’s filter all books that are about iPad or iPhone programming:
 ```objectivec
 predicate = [NSPredicate predicateWithFormat:@"title MATCHES '.*(iPhone|iPad).*'"];
 filtered = [bookshelf filteredArrayUsingPredicate:predicate];
 dumpBookshelf(@"Books that contain 'iPad' or 'iPhone' in their title", filtered);
 ```
-You need to obey some rules when using regular expressions in NSPredicate: most importantly, you cannot use regular expression metacharacters inside a pattern set.
+You need to obey some rules when using regular expressions in `NSPredicate`: most importantly, you cannot use regular expression metacharacters inside a pattern set.

 __Filtering using set operations__

 Let’s for a moment assume you want to filter all books that have been published by your favorite publishers.
-Using the IN operator, this is rather simple: first, we need to set up a set containing the publishers we’re interested in.
+Using the `IN` operator, this is rather simple: first, we need to set up a set containing the publishers we’re interested in.
 Then, we can create the predicate and finally perform the filtering operation:
 ```objectivec
 NSArray *favoritePublishers = [NSArray arrayWithObjects:@"Apress", @"O'Reilly", nil];
 predicate = [NSPredicate predicateWithFormat:@"publisher IN %@", favoritePublishers];